Sanjay Putrevu, Dean

 The College of Business grew from roots established in 1899 when the UW School of Commerce was founded.
 While the programs offered have changed over the years, the college remains firmly committed to academic excellence and positive student experiences.

 The college has three academic departments: accounting; economics and finance; and management and marketing.
-The college also houses the College of Business Peter M. and Paula Green Johnson Career Center and Online Programs Office which are instrumental in maintaining the college's link with the business world.
+The college also houses the College of Business Peter M. and Paula Green Johnson Career Center and Academic Advising Office which are instrumental in maintaining the college's link with the business world.

 These units are committed to preparing all College of Business students to enter our rapidly-changing world.
 Successful graduates are fully prepared to compete in their chosen professions or in graduate school.
 More importantly, they are well-educated individuals prepared to live fulfilling lives, and to meet the challenges presented by the complex ethical, moral and cultural contexts of our times.